henriquetorrescampos/project_django_senai/README.md

 # Django Project - Senai

-This project is based on the course that I've doing in Senai using the framework Django from Python
+This project is based on the course that I've done in Senai using the framework Django from Python

 ## How to install